jaxon-php/jaxon-website/user/pages/04.blog/2025/07/01.announcing-jaxon-version-5/item.md

 A [new example](../../../../docs/v5x/about/example.html) is introduced to illustrate the Jaxon operation.

-The example now implements a simple calculator, which takes an operation, in a select combo, and two operands, in text zones, as parameters, performs the calculation using an injected service, and displays the result in a readonly text zone.
+The example now implements a simple calculator, which takes an operation and two operands as parameters, performs the calculation using an injected service, and displays the result.
+There are two text zones and a select combo for the inputs, and the result is displayed in a readonly text zone.

 The example is built with the new Jaxon UI components, and also released as a [Jaxon package](https://github.com/jaxon-php/jaxon-demo-calc).
 This package is used in the [Laravel](https://github.com/jaxon-php/jaxon-demo-laravel), [Symfony](https://github.com/jaxon-php/jaxon-demo-symfony) and [Slim Framework](https://github.com/jaxon-php/jaxon-demo-clim) demo applications, to show how the Jaxon library can be used to build a cross-framework and full-featured package including both the frontend and backend features.